How Universities and Hospitals Unite to Boost Local Economies

 But anchor strategies go beyond corporate social responsibility.
 The World Health Organization estimates that 80 percent of a person’s health is determined by social factors like their jobs and communities rather than access to and quality of medical care.
 Anchor strategies attempt to treat that 80 percent by providing jobs or supporting businesses and improving neighborhoods.

 City governments have taken notice and have begun partnering with anchors to leverage their collective economic might.
-Nationwide, “anchor strategies” are taking root, both in large cities, like Cleveland and Chicago, and smaller ones, like Richmond, Virginia.
+City governments have taken notice and have begun partnering with anchors to leverage their collective economic might.
+Nationwide, cities both large and small are adopting anchor strategies.
 Last year, Rochester, New York, announced a plan to leverage $1.7 billion from local hospitals and universities—the approximate amount they already spend each year on goods and services—toward local investment, especially in cooperatively owned businesses.
 In New Mexico, Albuquerque’s hospitals announced in late 2016 they would adopt an anchor strategy to help create jobs.

 Baltimore’s plan is further along.
 Under then-Mayor Stephanie Rawlings-Blake, the city officially adopted its anchor plan in 2014 with the aim of improving public safety and quality of life.
 Announcing the plan, Rawlings-Blake called rallying anchors the way “to ensure that our communities are growing,” citing their power to attract and retain residents, create jobs, and drive economic growth.
 The plan brought together eight anchors and spanned 59 neighborhoods.
 It will affect 22 percent of Baltimore’s population—about 136,000 people.